2013-2014 Inaugural Season Packages Available Now.

 Theatre for a New Audience at Polonsky Shakespeare Center

-Theatre for a New Audience at Polonsky Shakespeare Center, opens this fall is located in the burgeoning Downtown Brooklyn Cultural District, near all major transit lines and the LIRR.
+Theatre for a New Audience at Polonsky Shakespeare Center is located in the burgeoning Downtown Brooklyn Cultural District, near all major transit lines and the LIRR.
 For more information about our new home, please click here.

 CLICK HERE for our location via Google Maps.